TradeOnSolutions/Steam-Desktop-Authenticator/README.md

 ##
 06.07.2023 - The following features we added
 - Added ability to bind Guard account
--Fixed Auto-Confirm, more checks, more reliability.
+- Fixed Auto-Confirm, more checks, more reliability.
--Added more error messages on all program actions -Updated bottom bar, added program version and "About Us" button -Added support for maFiles from SDA
+- Added more error messages on all program actions
+- Updated bottom bar, added program version and "About Us" button
+- Added support for maFiles from SDA

 ##  How to update?